TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

    If *first_line* is not ``None``, it indicates the line number that should be reported for the first source line in the disassembled code.
-Otherwise, the source line information (if any) is taken directly from the disassembled code object.
+Otherwise, the source line information (if any) is taken directly kutoka the disassembled code object.

    .. versionadded:: 3.4